mattludwigs/react-starter-kit/README.md

 # React Starter Kit v0.0.1

-Some code to get you going on React projects
+Some code to get you going on React projects.
+This is good for building front ends only.
+If you are looking for more of a fullstack starter kit checkout [fullstack-seed](https://github.com/mattludwigs/fullstack-seed)

 This starter kit includes